wickandbergamot/wickandbergamot-web3.js/README.md

 ## Getting help

 Have a question or a problem?
-Check the [Wickandbergamot Stack Exchange](https://solana.stackexchange.com) to see if anyone else is having the same one.
+Check the [Wick and Bergamot Exchange](https://solana.stackexchange.com) to see if anyone else is having the same one.
 If not, [post a new question](https://solana.stackexchange.com/questions/ask).

 Include: